-- 8. Where the game is restarted with a lineout and which team throws in is determined as follows: - i.
-General
+- 8. Where the game is restarted with a lineout and which team throws in is determined as follows: - General

-Event Location of the mark of touch Who throws in A player, in their own half, kicks the ball indirectly into touch in the opposition's 22.
-Either the teamdid not take the ball into their half, or a tackle, ruck or maul took place within the half, or an opponent touched the ball within the half.
+Event Location of the mark of touch Who throws in A player, in their own half, kicks- the ball indirectly into touch in the opposition's 22.
+Either the team- did not take the ball into their half, or a tackle, ruck or maul took place within the half, or an opponent- touched the ball within the half.
 This variation does not apply at a kick-off or any type of restart kick.
-Where the ball reaches the touchline: The kicking team.
-The ball-carrier goes into touch or kicks the ball indirectly into touch (other than kicking from insidetheir own half into touch in the opposition's 22).
+Where the ball reaches the touchline.
+The kicking team.
+The ball-carrier goes into touch or kicks the ball indirectly into touch (other than kicking from inside their own half into touch in the opposition's 22).
 Where the player or ball touches the touchline or the ground beyond it.
 The opposition.

-Teams form the lineout without delay.
+12 Teams form the lineout within 30 seconds of a mark being made.
 Sanction: Free-kick.